jurisdiction

 Impatriates

-This regime benefits to employees and directors moved to Spain.
-The key conditions to benefit from the regime are:
+This regime benefits to employees, directors, digital nomads and individuals who develop an entrepreneurial or a high-qualification business activity moved to Spain.
+The key conditions to benefit from the regime are (amongst others)::

-• Not being tax resident in Spain during the prior ten years; and,
+- Not being tax resident in Spain during the prior five years; and,

-• the displacement to Spain should derive from an employment agreement or due to the procurement of the position of member of a board of directors in a (non-related) Spanish company.
+- The displacement to Spain should derive from an employment agreement; or, due to the procurement of the position of member of a board of directors in a (non-related) Spanish company; or, due to the develop of a entrepreneurial or a high-qualification business activity; or, due to the undertaking of an innovative economic activity.

 The main implications related to the quantification of the tax due by the individuals that apply said regime are detailed below:

-• Impatriates will only be taxed by the income obtained in the Spanish territory, with the exception of employment income which would be taxed on a worldwide base (i.e., eventual labour income obtained abroad will be also taxed in Spain).
+- Impatriates will only be taxed by the income obtained in the Spanish territory, with the exception of employment and entrepreneurial activities income which would be taxed on a worldwide base (i.e., eventual labour income obtained abroad will be also taxed in Spain).

-• Interests, dividends and capital gains derived from the transmission of assets located in Spain would be taxed at the following tax rates:
+- Interests, dividends and capital gains derived from the transmission of assets and rights located in Spain would be taxed at the following tax rates:

-The regime is applicable during a period of five years following the year when the Spanish residence is acquired.
+The regime is applicable during a period of five years following the year when the Spanish residence is acquired (six years in total).

 Expatriates